top of page

 I bring a unique combination of business leadership and clinical experience to my clients and in addition to my private practice, I work for world's largest EAP and health and wellness company.

-• Licensed psychotherapist in NY and NJ with 20 years of clinical experience helping clients with the full array of clinical issues (depression, anxiety, work, relationships, trauma, finance, substance abuse)
+• Licensed psychotherapist in NY and NJ with 25 years of coaching and clinical experience helping clients with the full array of clinical issues (depression, anxiety, work, relationships, trauma, finance, substance abuse)

 • Seasoned business professional with 30 years of diversified experience in healthcare, technology, finance, marketing at world-class companies like GE and Morgan Stanley and several successful start-up ventures